Nontrivial torsion in the Tate--Shafarevich group of elliptic curves via visibility and twists: Abstract

 \section{Abstract}

 Let $\ell$ be an odd prime.
-We study the visibility theorem for certain elliptic curves over $\mathbb{Q}$ with additive reduction at $\ell$ and no degree $\ell$ isogeny defined over $\Bbb{Q}$, and deduce the existence of nontrivial $\ell$-torsion in $\Sha(E^D/\mathbb{Q})$ for suitable quadratic twists $E^D$.
+We study the visibility theorem for certain elliptic curves over $\mathbb{Q}$ with additive reduction at $\ell$, and deduce the existence of nontrivial $\ell$-torsion in $\Sha(E^D/\mathbb{Q})$ for suitable quadratic twists $E^D$.
 As an application for $\ell=3$, we exhibit pairs of non-isomorphic elliptic curves with the same BSD invariants, Kodaira symbols, and minimal discriminants, whose Tate--Shafarevich groups are isomorphic and have nontrivial $3$-primary parts.